Hawthorne station (New York, Susquehanna and Western Railroad)

 Hawthorne is a former New York, Susquehanna and Western Railway station located in Hawthorne in Passaic County, New Jersey.
 The station served as the Susquehanna's passenger ticket office until the end of passenger service on June 30, 1966, and was also used as a freight depot.
 While the Susquehanna retains ownership, the Volunteer Railroaders Association (VRA), a non-profit railroad preservation group, leases the station for their activities.

 Architecture

-The station house is a rectangular at-grade single-story wooden structure in the Carpenter Gothic style featuring a Dutch gable roof with gingerbread trim at the ridgeline, with the sides clad in shiplap reaching down to wainscoting (both separated with molding), down to a brick-faced foundation.
-There are two large double-hung windows streetside flanking the door, one on the short east end of the building, and one trackside.
-There is also a bay window trackside for the ticket office featuring double-hung elements itself.
-Two doors provide access, one trackside and one streetside; both feature transom windows.
+The station house is a rectangular at-grade single-story wooden structure in the Carpenter Gothic style featuring a Dutch gable roof with gingerbread trim at the ridgeline.
+The sides are clad in shiplap reaching down to wainscoting (both separated with molding), further down to a brick-faced foundation.
+There are two large double-hung windows streetside flanking an entry door, one such window on the short east end of the building, and one trackside, beside another entry door.
+There is also a bay window trackside for the ticket office featuring three double-hung elements itself.
+The two doors provide access trackside and streetside, and both feature transom windows.
 There are also mock freight doors on each side of the western end of the building, a vestige of former actual freight depot use.
 All windows and doors feature small pediments.